 Make sure the recycling facility you use meets local sewer discharge limits and other applicable environmental regulations.
-Do not use recyclers that discharge dangerous waste-waters to a drain field or cleaning solvents directly to the air.
+Do not use recyclers that discharge dangerous wastewater to a drain field or that discharge cleaning solvents directly to the air.

 Collect, transport, and store used shop towels with dangerous solvents in closed containers.
 These containers should be: